Learn about Ontario’s seatbelt laws for drivers and passengers, and the penalties you can face.

 As a driver, you are responsible for wearing your seatbelt and making sure:

 - every person in your vehicle has their own working seatbelt

 - passengers under the age of 16 wear their seatbelts properly in your vehicle

 - children are secured in an appropriate child car seat or booster seat

-As a passenger, you must wear your seatbelt including when travelling in a taxi or rideshare vehicle.
+As a passenger, you must wear your seatbelt including when travelling on a bus where a seatbelt is available, in a taxi or rideshare vehicle.

 There are only a few exceptions for when a seatbelt is not required.

 You can also be fined for having a broken seatbelt, even if it is not being used when you're stopped by a police officer.

 - people with medical certificates stating they are unable to wear a seatbelt